If you work in a large office that coordinates work among a bunch of different teams, chances are you have some sort of collaboration system in place.

 Sharegate Desktop is your tool.

-Over the years, Sharegate has continuously added features that provide a more robust experience and handles more complex situations with ease.
+Over the years, Sharegate has continuously added features that provide a more robust experience and handle more complex situations with ease.

 In addition to migrating your data from point A to point B, Sharegate allows you to reorganize, restructure and manage your data.